kircherlab/MPRAsnakeflow/docs/cluster.rst

     :lines: 1-30

-We used this workflow successfully in a SLURM environment using the `slurm excecutor plugin <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html>`_ from snakemake. therfore the partition is set with :code:`slurm_partition` and has to be renamed maybe due to your environment.
+We used this workflow successfully in a SLURM environment using the `slurm excecutor plugin <https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html>`_ from snakemake.
+Therfore the partition is set with :code:`slurm_partition` and has to be renamed or removed to fith with your own SLURM configuration.

 Running with resources
 ----------------------

-having 30 cores and 10GB of memory.
+Having 30 cores and 10GB of memory.

 .. code-block:: bash